Sampling parameters of ordinary differential equations with Langevin dynamics that satisfy constraints: Conclusions

-We demonstrated that this sampler can yield a converged parameter distribution for a model of a biochemical oscillator fit to time-series data in orders of magnitude fewer likelihood evaluations than an efficient and widely-used ensemble MCMC sampler.
-One advantage of the method is that it is not sensitive to the phase, a known problem when sampling oscillator model parameters \cite{Hwang_2021}, but we expect the method to outperform MCMC more generally.
-The main challenge in applying it to new problems is in formulating and solving the constraints.
+The main challenge in applying our method to new problems is in formulating and solving the constraint equations.
 For example, different defining systems for bifurcations \cite{Govaerts_2000}, although formally equivalent, may exhibit different numerical behavior.
-Likewise, when incorporating continuous constraints such as those arising from a boundary value problem, the choice of discretization and solution method may greatly affect the efficiency of the sampling procedure.
+We note that, when incorporating continuous constraints such as those arising from a boundary value problem, the choice of discretization and solution method can greatly affect the efficiency of the sampling procedure.
+If the mesh is too coarse, the solution to the boundary value problem may fail to converge and result in many rejected steps, whereas, if the mesh is too fine, the constraint equations may be computationally expensive to solve.
+In our implementation, the number of mesh points is fixed, but their spacing adapts to concentrate them where the solution has the highest curvature.
+We expect that the performance of the method can be further improved with more sophisticated methods \cite{Carey_1997, Weirs_2005}.

-Our focus here is on ODEs, but the method can be extended to systems of partial differential equations (PDEs) by spatial discretizing the system of PDEs and then incorporating the resulting system of ODEs as constraints.
-As we have done with ODEs, the limiting behaviors of the system of PDE can be obtained with much less computational effort than numerically integrating in time as is done in \cite{Campillo_Funollet_2018, Kazarnikov_2020}.
+Our focus here is on ODEs, but the method can be extended to systems of partial differential equations (PDEs) by spatially discretizing the system of PDEs and then incorporating the resulting system of ODEs as constraints.
+As we have done with ODEs, the limiting behaviors of a system of PDEs can be obtained with much less computational effort than numerically integrating in time as is done in \cite{Campillo_Funollet_2018, Kazarnikov_2020}.
 The choice of spatial discretization, however, may have a large effect on the efficiency of the sampling scheme \cite{Cotter_2013, Bui_Thanh_2014, Ottobre_2016, Bui_Thanh_2016}.
-This is also true for the time discretization of limit cycles, but we did not investigate this issue for simplicity.

 Because the method does not rely on a specific form of the likelihood, it can be combined with enhanced sampling methods \cite{Dinner_2020,Matthews_2018,Neal_2001,Murakami_2014,Pullen_2014,Swendsen_1986} for further speedups.
 Recently, machine-learning methods have also been suggested for MCMC for parameter estimation \cite{Gabrie_2022,Wang_2019,Cranmer_2020}.
 In principle, the logarithm of a learned parameter distribution could be used as an additional potential term to bias the constrained Langevin dynamics.
 Thorough sampling of parameter distributions of complex models can open the door to systematic assessments of models in biology and other fields where they have been limited to date.